Pipi

 Pipi 9 (2023-

-• A Complex Adaptive System emerges capable of learning, evolving and replicating.
+• A complex adaptive system (CAS) emerges capable of learning, evolving, and replicating.

-• Primitives also linked to the layer just below any top ontology
+• Primitives are also linked to the layer just below any top ontology.

 • Power law behaviours and fractal patterns were observed in logs.